AAAI2024 Global Competition on Math Problem Solving and Reasoning

 Data & Task Description

 These problem contents are authentic and reliable, and their formats have been carefully processed.
-Each problem includes the problem statement, difficulty level, and a chain of knowledge points from coarse-grained to fine-grained that are related to the problem.
-Moreover, the mathematical expressions in both datasets have been processed into a unified text format called Latex.
+Each problem includes the problem statement, difficulty level, and a chain of knowledge concepts/points from coarse-grained to fine-grained that are related to the problem.
+Moreover, the mathematical expressions in both datasets have been processed into the standard Latex format.

 Evaluation Task

-The TAL-SAQ7K-CN and TAL-SAQ6K-EN Mathematical Competition Problem datasets are used as the test sets for the competition.
-They consist of 7,436 and 5,927 questions, respectively.
-The answers to the questions will not be disclosed.
+The TAL-SAQ7K-CN and TAL-SAQ6K-EN datasets are used as the test sets for this competition.
+They consist of 7,436 and 5,927 questions respectively.
+Answers to the questions will not be disclosed.

-Private leaderboard: After the deadline, we will use the latest submission results from each team to evaluate the model results on the remaining 70% of the data from TAL-SAQ7K-CN and TAL-SAQ6K-EN.
+• private leaderboard: The competition awards are only based on the team ranking in private leaderboard.
+We will use the remaining 70% data samples in TAL-SAQ7K-CN or TAL-SAQ6K-EN for evaluation.
 The highest score of the participants on the private leaderboard will be the final result of the competition.

 Data Files